DrossRotzank: Writing career

-In 2015, he was invited to the YouTube Media Fest in Buenos Aires, where he stated during a question and answer session that "the biggest dream of my life is to publish a book."
+In 2015, he was invited to the YouTube Media Fest in Buenos Aires, where he stated during a question and answer session that "the biggest dream of my life is to publish a book".
 The people from the Planeta Group decided to speak with him to make and publish his first novel, Luna de Plutón (Pluto's Moon).
 It was released in Spain and Latin America in 2015, and it became one of the ten best-selling Argentine books in a few weeks.
-David reported in Clarín magazine that he "wrote this book with my real name, Angel Revilla, but I know that Luna de Pluton has drama, mystery, suspense, adventure, everything that Dross has.
+David reported in Clarín magazine that he "wrote this book with my real name, Ángel Revilla, but I know that Luna de Plutón has drama, mystery, suspense, adventure, everything that Dross has.
 Above all the normal humor of my channel, black humor."

 All his books from Luna de Plutón to Escape were published by Planeta Group.
 His second book, El Festival de la Blasfemia (The Festival of Blasphemy) was released in 2016, "a short story of terror, narrated from the black humor characteristic of Dross", a sequel to his first book, Luna de Plutón II: La guerra de Ysaak (Pluto's moon 2: The war of Ysaak), was released in March 2017.

-His fourth book, El Valle de la Calma (The Valley of Calm) was published in 2018, a thriller based on H. P. Lovecraft works.
+His fourth book, El Valle de la Calma (The Valley of Calm), was published in 2018, a thriller based on H. P. Lovecraft works.
 In 2019, he released El libro negro.
 Deep web y horror cósmico (The black book.
 Deep web and cosmic horror), which explores the topics of the Deep Web and cosmic horror.
 It was the best-selling book in some countries of The Americas, like Argentina from August 25 to September 1, 2019.
 In September 2021, he wrote Escape, a book with a disturbing story and black humor.